Monday, September 5, 2011

 Fullerton, CA 92832

 When I heard of Burger Parlor, I knew I had to go.
-When I read the reviews from other blogs, I moved Burger Parlor immediately up my restaurant wish list.
+When I read the reviews from other blogs, Burger Parlor immediately moved up my restaurant wish list.
 If you have ever read my blog before, you know that I love hamburgers.
-They are such a diverse, yet simple food.
-Our county has such an embarrassment of riches when it comes to great burgers here.
+They are such a diverse yet simple food.
+Our county has an embarrassment of riches when it comes to great burgers here.
 I was just hoping that Burger Parlor could live up to the hype I had built up in my mind.

 Burger Parlor comes to us from Joesph Mahon, a classically trained chef.
-From La Habra, he left to learn his craft, but now he is back in OC building burgers four nights a week.
-Oh yeah, did I mention that Burger Parlor is a pop up restaurant?
+From La Habra, he left to learn his craft, but now he is back in OC, building burgers four nights a week.
+Oh yeah, did I mention that Burger Parlor is a pop-up restaurant?
 They share space with Rialto Cafe Wednesday through Saturday nights.
-The pop up aspect of Burger Parlor kind of added to my excitement a little bit.
-It was like a secret spot, even though it has been written up in numerous places already.
-Enough chit chat though, let's take a look at the food.
+The pop-up aspect of Burger Parlor added to my excitement.
+It was like a secret spot, even though it had already been written up in numerous places.
+Enough chit-chat, though; let's take a look at the food.

-Before our dining partners arrived we ordered the Snack Shack to start us off.
-This is not your normal chili cheese fries.
-At Burger Parlor they serve Belgian fries with a short rib chili and a cheese sauce.
-I am not usually one to like cheese sauces, but this one was very smooth, and not crazy cheesy.
-The potatoes were not what I had expected either.
+Before our dining partners arrived, we ordered the Snack Shack to start us off.
+This is not your standard chili cheese fries.
+At Burger Parlor, they serve Belgian fries with a short rib chili and a cheese sauce.
+I am not usually one to like cheese sauces, but this one was very smooth and not crazy cheesy.
+The potatoes were different from what I had expected, too.
 They came cut larger than I would have liked, but it worked here.
-They were cooked all the way through, and were a great compliment to the chili.
-My one complaint about this would be that I would have liked a little more chili served with this.
-Otherwise, it was a very good starter.
+They were cooked all the way through and were a great compliment to the chili.
+My one complaint about this would be that I would have liked more chili served with this.
+Otherwise, it was a delicious starter.

-Some people like putting potato chips on their sandwiches, that is what Katie's burger reminded me of.
+Some people like putting potato chips on their sandwiches; that is what Katie's burger reminded me of.
 The Chip Shot combines fontina cheese, chipotle aioli, mushrooms, and tomato confit, with potato chips added to the top.
-Katie felt that the burger tasted fresh, but she would have liked a stronger cheese on this one.
+Katie felt the burger tasted fresh, but she would have liked a more robust cheese.
 The fontina was too mellow for her, so all she could taste was beef and potato chips.
-She did mention that the bun was great.
-Mahon has worked with a small bakery to perfect his bun recipe, and the buns really did stand up to the items inside the burgers.
+She did mention that the bun was incredible.
+Mahon worked with a small bakery to perfect his bun recipe, and the buns really stood out from the items inside the burgers.

 Trevor had one of the more unusual burger offerings at Burger Parlor, the Lasorda Burger.
-With a name like that you would expect it to be a bloated burger featuring blue cheese, (Get it?
-Because the Dodgers wear blue, and because he is big guy!).
-Anyways, this burger came with a sausage patty, a fried mozzarella patty, oregano, and roasted peppers.
-Trevor enjoyed this burger, but was not overly impressed.
+With a name like that, you would expect it to be a bloated burger featuring blue cheese (Get it?
+Because the Dodgers wear blue, and because he is a big guy!).
+This burger came with a sausage patty, a fried mozzarella patty, oregano, and roasted peppers.
+Trevor enjoyed this burger but was not overly impressed.
 He felt that the fried cheese here was a little over the top.
 He would opt for a more traditional burger the next time he was here.

-We also had an order of Beer Battered Onion Rings as well.
-These had a great outer coating, that over shadowed the onion inside, but that is easy to do with onion rings.
-These came out scalding hot.
-We ordered a feta sauce to go along with these, which went very nicely with these rings.
+We also ordered Beer-Battered Onion Rings.
+These had a great outer coating that overshadowed the onion inside, but that is easy to do with onion rings.
+They came out scalding hot.
+We ordered feta sauce to go along with them, which went very nicely with them.

-The prices were a little on the high side, but these are gourmet burgers, and it is okay to splurge every once in awhile.
-They run in the $8 to $11 range, and with fries and a drink it will run you about $16.
+The prices were a little on the high side, but these are gourmet burgers, and it is okay to splurge occasionally.
+They run in the $8 to $11 range, and with fries and a drink, it will run you about $16.
 A little higher than that combo meal at Carl's Jr., but way more satisfying.
 This place really reminded me of Umami Burger.
 Smaller burgers that really hit the spot.
 We were glad to be part of the, "in crowd", on this particular night.

 For more information on Burger Parlor, click here: http://www.burgerparlor.com/